Fiedler and Rice host North Texas - WTOP News

 Houston; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Rice hosts the North Texas Mean Green after Max Fiedler scored 23 points in Rice’s 80-72 loss to the Louisiana Tech Bulldogs.
+BOTTOM LINE: Rice takes on the North Texas Mean Green after Max Fiedler scored 23 points in Rice’s 80-72 loss to the Louisiana Tech Bulldogs.

-The Owls have gone 10-3 in home games.
-Rice ranks third in C-USA in rebounding averaging 34.4 rebounds.
-Fiedler leads the Owls with 8.3 boards.
+The Owls have gone 10-3 at home.
+Rice leads C-USA with 26.5 defensive rebounds per game led by Fiedler averaging 5.3.

 The Mean Green are 9-3 against C-USA opponents.
-North Texas is 3-0 in games decided by 3 points or fewer.
+North Texas is third in C-USA with 9.9 offensive rebounds per game led by Abou Ousmane averaging 3.0.

-TOP PERFORMERS: Quincy Olivari is averaging 19.2 points and 5.5 rebounds for the Owls.
-Travis Evee is averaging 2.2 made 3-pointers over the last 10 games for Rice.
+TOP PERFORMERS: Quincy Olivari averages 2.7 made 3-pointers per game for the Owls, scoring 19.2 points while shooting 36.9% from beyond the arc.
+Travis Evee is averaging 15.4 points over the last 10 games for Rice.

-Tylor Perry is shooting 46.6% from beyond the arc with 3.2 made 3-pointers per game for the Mean Green, while averaging 17.5 points.
-Kai Huntsberry is averaging 11.7 points over the past 10 games for North Texas.
+Tylor Perry is scoring 17.5 points per game and averaging 3.1 rebounds for the Mean Green.
+Kai Huntsberry is averaging 1.4 made 3-pointers over the last 10 games for North Texas.

 LAST 10 GAMES: Owls: 6-4, averaging 73.5 points, 32.6 rebounds, 13.8 assists, 6.0 steals and 2.9 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 74.0 points per game.